 Hours: Mon-Sun 5pm-12am

 You’ve probably seen the Netflix episode of Chef’s Table and you’ve probably experienced the wonder of wood-fired pizza, but at Firedoor, you can experience an entire menu powered by the wood fire.
 Head Chef Lennox Hastie uses only the best products, in which the majority is sourced locally.
 Hastie takes the idea of what makes a restaurant cool and takes it to the next level, utilising the coals of different woods to enhance the natural characteristics of the ingredients.
-Firedoor remains in the upper echelons as one of the coolest restaurants in Sydney thanks to a menu that is created daily.
+Firedoor remains in the upper echelons as one of the best restaurants in Sydney thanks to a menu that is created daily.
 For those that are lucky enough to make a reservation in 2021 be on the lookout for the bonito, tamarillo, palm heart, wasabi and the margra lamb, andean gold, treviso, and black olive.

 Address: 23-33 Mary Street, Surry Hills NSW 2010